DaycareIQ/blog.daycareiq.com/_posts/2015-11-07-The-First-NDP-Budget-In-Alberta.md

 The biggest change is the introduction of the *Alberta Child Benefit*.
 This benefit provides up to $2 750 per year for Alberta families with less than $41 220 in annual income.
 It is expected to help nearly 235 000 children in the province.

 This benefit will begin in July of 2016 and will arrive in payments 4 times per year.
-Families with one children will receive $1 100 per year, and for families with more, they will receive an extra $550 for each child, up to the maximum of $2 750.
+Families with one child will receive $1 100 per year, and for families with more, they will receive an extra $550 for each child, up to the maximum of $2 750.

 The benefit amount does depend on the number of children you have, but also your income.
 Families with *net* incomes between $0 and $25 550 will receive the maximum benefit.
 Between $25 550 and $41 220 the benefit is reduced and is not eligible for those with a net income over $41 220.